-Customer Call Center, 717.412.5300, ext.
+Customer Call Center - 717-412-5300, ext.
 711

-The Pennsylvania Department of Motor Vehicles (DMV) is the resource for a host of services related to motorists, many of which can be found online at www.dmv.pa.gov.
+The Pennsylvania Department of Motor Vehicles (DMV) is the resource for a host of services related to motorists.
 Topics of interest include:

-- Requesting or renewing vehicle registration - Requesting or renewing driver's license (DL) or photo ID cards. - Changing addresses on DL or photo ID cards. - Requesting duplicate DL or photo ID cards. - Paying DL restoration fees. - Checking on the status of retired vehicle registration. - Requesting DL restoration letters.
+- Request or renew vehicle registration

+- Request or renew driver's license (DL) or photo ID cards

+- Change addresses on DL or photo ID cards

+- Request duplicate DL or photo ID cards

+- Pay DL restoration fees

+- Request DL restoration letters

+- Check on the status of retired vehicle registration